jruizcabrejos/jruizcabrejos/content/post/accessible-frugality-barcelona-trash-collection-data-20250201/index.md

 ### Pithicism

-It took me almost a year to finish properly writing this blog post.
+It took me more than a year to finish writing properly this blog post.